dttzyjw0012/AospXpert/CanaryChangelog.md

+**canary-427**
+- Add AOSP rom check in magisk module
+- Merge the changes from AospXpert Program(canary 425-446)

 **canary-426**
 - Fix the fast charging display of battery icon to be compatible with AOSP
 - Fix the tasker bar feature to be compatible with AOSP